Table of Contents

 Each case separately will usually be a tell-tale sign of something else, but when a few are paired together, it could mean your dog is stressed.

 6. Excessive grooming

 Dogs are not cats and generally do not groom themselves too often.
 However, dogs may excessively groom themselves when stressed, even to the point of self-mutilation.

 Hyperactivity is a common problem in canines and has been well-studied.

 When your dog engages in frantic behavior or constant restless pacing without stopping, stress could be the cause of it.

 Your dog wants to be in constant contact with you for reassurance.

 Pets who feel unease due to stress instinctively seek help and closeness to their owners.

 9. Lowered Body Posture

-Not always proven signs of stress in dogs, but slinking, cowering or being sneaky may be indication that your pooch is experiencing something uncomfortable.
+Not always proven signs of stress in dogs, but slinking, cowering, or being sneaky may indicate that your pooch is experiencing something uncomfortable.